In your own words

 EM: Why did you choose to work with animation and what first attracted you to it?

 TPK: I really love cartoons and animated film.
 I’ve always drawn out characters after watching films.
-I realized that I’m very interested in producing animation and I wanted to become a good animator and director.
+I realised that I’m very interested in producing animation and I wanted to become a good animator and director.
 In Myanmar, there’s not a lot of development in the animation field and so I really wanted to contribute to it.

 EM: What are the challenges for you working in Myanmar?